Death Is Not Dead

 Death Is Not Dead is the ninth studio album by Swedish melodic death metal band The Crown which was released by Century Media Records on 13 January 2015.
 In this album, Johan Lindstrand returned for the first time since his departure after Possessed 13 came out in 2003.
-The album is the last one in which Janne Saarenpää will play his drums for the band.
+The album is the first not to feature lead guitarist Marcus Sunesson or drummer Janne Saarenpää, with Robin Sorqvist replacing the former.
+Drums on this album were performed by guitarist Marko Tervonen, except track 4 which features Henrik Axelsson.
+Axelsson would go on to join the band officially and appears on the following two albums.

 The album was released to coincide with the 25th anniversary of the band.

 Track listing

 Bonus CD

 The "Bonus CD" of the album came with two extra tracks, namely: "We Come In Peace (Piece By Piece)" 4:42 long and "Agent Orange" which was 6:01 in length.